core-wg/resource-directory/draft-ietf-core-resource-directory.md

     assumed.
 This parameter is compulsory when the directory is filled by a third party such as an installation tool.

-Content-Type:
+Content-Format:
 : application/link-format (optional)

-Content-Type:
+Content-Format:
 : application/link-format+json (optional)

-Content-Type:
+Content-Format:
 : application/link-format+cbor (optional)

 The following response codes are defined for this interface:

 Success:
-: 2.04 "Changed" or 204 "No Content" in the update was successfully processed.
+: 2.04 "Changed" or 204 "No Content" if the update was successfully processed.

 Failure:
 : 4.00 "Bad Request" or 400 "Bad Request".
 Malformed request.